 We are aware of misinformation surrounding Covid and the Covid vaccine circulating in the South Manchester area.

-Please keep doing your bit to protect yourself and loved ones from the virus, and get your vaccine when it is offered to you misinformation on Manchester City Council's Twitter acount
+Please keep doing your bit to protect yourself and loved ones from the virus, and get your vaccine when it is offered to you.

+Misinformation Information on rning misinformation on Manchester City Council's Twitter account